-Our business is organized into the following four major business segments: (1) Retail (comprising personal and Business Banking), (2) Commercial (comprising Commercial & Agri and UDC Finance Limited ("UDC"), a finance company providing asset finance), (3) Wealth and (4) Institutional.
+Our business is organized into the following four major business segments: (1) Retail, (2) Commercial (comprising Business Banking, Commercial & Agri and UDC Finance Limited ("UDC"), a finance company providing asset finance), (3) Wealth and (4) Institutional.
 These segments are supported by centralized back office and corporate functions.
 Life insurance and fund management products are developed and procured through ANZ Wealth's group of companies, which are wholly-owned subsidiaries of ANZ New Zealand.
 ANZ Wealth's products are distributed through the Retail segment.

-Retail provides products and services to personal and Business Banking customers via the branch network, mortgage specialists, business managers, the contact center and a variety of self-service channels (internet banking, phone banking, ATMs, website and mobile phone banking).
-Retail customers have personal banking requirements and Business Banking customers consist primarily of small enterprises with annual revenues of less than NZ\$5 million.
-Core products include current and savings accounts, unsecured lending (credit cards, personal loans and overdrafts) and home and business loans secured by mortgages over property.
-The Retail business unit distributes insurance and investment products on behalf of the Global Wealth segment.
+Retail provides products and services to personal customers via the branch network, mortgage specialists, the contact center and a variety of self-service channels (internet banking, phone banking, ATMs, website and mobile phone banking).
+Core products include current and savings accounts, unsecured lending (credit cards, personal loans and overdrafts) and home loans secured by mortgages over property.
+Retail distributes insurance and investment products on behalf of the Wealth segment.

-As at September 30, 2015, Retail had a network of 225 branches (a decrease of 8, compared to September 30, 2014, due to the restructuring of the branch network), 676 ATMs and 8 mobile ATMs.
+As at March 31, 2015, Retail had a network of 229 branches (a decrease of 32, compared to September 30, 2013, and 4, compared to September 30, 2014, due to the restructuring of the branch network), 680 ATMs and 8 mobile ATMs.
 Customers have access to phone and mobile phone banking and on-line banking services.

-As at September 30, 2015, Retail had total loans of \$57.2 billion and total deposits of \$53.4 billion, including total loans to Business Banking customers of \$26.8 billion and total deposits of \$13.9 billion.
+As at March 31, 2015, Retail had total loans of \$30.6. billion and total deposits of \$36.6 billion.

-Commercial provides services to Commercial & Agri ("CommAgri") and UDC customers.
-CommAgri customers consist primarily of privately-owned medium to large enterprises but include firms with annual turnover of up to NZ\$250 million.
-Commercial's relationship with these businesses ranges from simple banking requirements with revenue from deposit and transactional facilities, and cash flow lending, to more complex funding arrangements with revenue sourced from a wider range of products.
+Commercial provides services to Business Banking, Commercial & Agri, and UDC customers.
+Business Banking services are offered to small enterprises (typically with annual revenues of less than \$5 million).
+Commercial & Agri customers consist primarily of privately-owned small to medium enterprises but include firms with annual turnover of up to \$250 million.
+ANZ New Zealand's relationship with these businesses ranges from simple banking requirements with revenue from deposit and transactional facilities, and cash flow lending, to more complex funding arrangements with revenue sourced from a wider range of sources such as FX and trade products.
 UDC is principally involved in the financing and leasing of plant, vehicles and equipment, mainly for small and medium sized businesses, as well as investment products.